Florida Probate FAQs

 Florida public policy protects the surviving spouse and certain surviving children from total disinheritance.
 Absent a marital agreement to the contrary, a surviving spouse may have homestead rights, elective share rights, family allowance rights, and exempt property rights.
 In addition, certain surviving children of the decedent may also have homestead rights, pretermitted child rights, family allowance rights, and exempt property rights.
 The existence and enforcement of these rights is often best handled by an attorney.

-• What rights do other potential beneficiaries (Other than the surviving spouse and children under certain circumstances) Have in
+• What rights do other potential beneficiaries (Other than the surviving spouse and children under certain circumstances) have?

-Under Florida law, as with most other states, a decedent may entirely disinherit other potential beneficiaries.
+Under Florida law, as with most other states, a descendent may entirely disinherit other potential beneficiaries.

 • How long does probate take?